wosstate1687/SSRGARUDAFAMILY/guides/troop-formation-en.md

 ### **Joining a Rally**
 - When **joining** a rally, only the **#1 Expedition skill** (top-right skill) of your **first hero** will be activated.
 - If the **first 4 players** to join have **Level 5 top-right skills**, those will be activated, regardless of what heroes others join with.
 - If the **first 4 players** have skills at different levels, and someone joins with a **higher-level skill of the same hero**, it will replace the skill with the lower level.
-The **highest-level skill** always takes priority.

 #### **Recommended Heroes for Rally Members**
 - **Best choice**: